-Your Traffic Report is a powerful tool allowing you to see how many visitors have been visiting your website, what pages have been getting the most traffic, and where that traffic has been coming from.
+The Traffic Report is a powerful tool allowing you to see how many visitors have been visiting your website, what pages have been getting the most traffic, and where that traffic has been coming from.

-On the bottom left, there is a chart that shows where last week’s traffic came from.
+Below that, there is a chart that shows where last week’s traffic came from.
 It shows you what percent of traffic came from typing in your website address, from following a link from another site, or from an internet search.

-On the bottom right, there is a list of the top five most viewed pages for the week.
+Further below that there is a list of the top five most viewed pages for the week.

 Most Viewed Pages